andytudhope/thebluebook/source/tangled-bank/index.md

 “One should worship with the thought that he is one’s self, for therein all these become one.
 This Self is the footprint of that All, for by it one knows the All – just as, verily, by following a footprint one finds cattle that have been lost” — Brhadaranyaka Upanisad 1.4.6-7.

 “Man is least himself when he talks in his own person.
 Give him a mask and he will tell you the truth” — Oscar Wilde

-“Because true belonging only happens when we present our authentic, imperfect selves to the world, our sense of belonging can never be greater than our level of self-acceptance.” — Brené Brown

 “Be silly.
 Be honest.
 Be kind… What you do speaks so loudly that I cannot hear what you say.” – Ralph Waldo Emerson